Astros vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Astros have a record of 1-2.
+- In four games as the favorite over the last 10 matchups, the Astros have a record of 2-2.

 Astros Betting Records & Stats

-- The Astros have put together an 8-10 record in games they were listed as the moneyline favorite (winning 44.4% of those games).
+- The Astros have won 47.4% of the games this season when they were the moneyline favorite (9-10).

-- When it has played as moneyline favorites with odds of -185 or shorter, Houston has a record of 3-3 (50%).
+- Houston has gone 4-4 (winning 50% of its games) when it has played as moneyline favorites of -175 or shorter.

-- Based on this contest's moneyline, the Astros have an implied win probability of 64.9%.
+- Based on this matchup's moneyline, the Astros' implied win probability is 63.6%.

-- In the 28 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 15 times (15-12-1).
+- Houston has combined with opponents to hit the over on the total 16 times this season for a 16-12-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.